2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/templates-razor.md

 ## Razor Code-Behind

 If your Razor file is getting kind of large because of C# functions, best place it in a [Razor Code-Behind](xref:Specs.Cms.Templates.RazorCodeBehind).
+Here's the [How To](xref:HowTo.Razor.OrganizeCode)

 ## Reusing Html-Helpers in Razor